TrentU-MaDGIC/Mapping-in-ArcGIS/pages/03_arc.md

 Now repeat this process for the other 4 years begining with **Select By Attributes**.

 ## Housekeeping
 Before we start mapping let's clean up a little bit. *Click* once on the boundary file lpr_000b21a_e.
 This will allow you to change the name.
 Let's change it to *Provincial University Tuition*.
-Additionally, we will begin by mapping 2006/2007 so following the same procedure, rename Map to 2006/2007.